Acid jazz: Origin

-Acid jazz in USA
+Acid jazz in the US

 Acid jazz spread to the United States in the early 1990s.
 It reached New York City in 1990 when British promoter Maurice Bernstein and his South African partner Jonathan Rudnick opened Groove Academy as a party at the Giant Step club in the basement of the Metropolis Café in Union Square.
 Groove Academy turned into a record label and media company.
 Acid jazz musicians in New York City included Brooklyn Funk Essentials, DJ Smash, and Jerome Van Rossum.
 In San Francisco acid jazz was released by Ubiquity Records, by Solsonics in Los Angeles, and The Greyboy Allstars in San Diego.

 A Tribe Called Quest borrowed from jazz for their album The Low End Theory (1991).
 Under the name Buckshot LeFonque, Branford Marsalis and Digable Planets won a Grammy Award for the 1993 single "Rebirth of Slick (Cool Like Dat)".

 Formed in New York in 1990, Groove Collective produced their self-titled debut in 1993.
 The rapper Guru released a series of albums recorded with jazz musicians as the Jazzmatazz series.

 Stemming from Chicago in 1993, Liquid Soul achieved a national profile in 1996 when their self-titled debut LP was re-released by Ark21.
 In 2000 their album Here's the Deal was nominated in the Grammy Award for Best Contemporary Jazz Album category.

 Around the world

 Acid jazz soon gained an international following, including in Japan, Germany, Brazil and Eastern Europe.
 From Japan, United Future Organization gained an international reputation, signing an American record deal in 1994.
-Other acts from Japan included Mondo Grosso, and Gota Yashiki Skalpel came from Poland.
+Other acts include Mondo Grosso and Gota Yashiki in Japan, and Skalpel in Poland.